LA41/EmailApp/README.md

 - generates a random string for a password;
 - have set methods to change password, set mailbox capacity and define an alternate email address;
 - have get methods to display name, email and mailbox capacity.

+Working on this challenge helped me improve my skills in OOP and made me understand more encapsulation concept :)